 While we can't, therefore, call Patek Philippe's Grandmaster Chime Ref.
-5175 watch a natural successor to the Calibre 89 - Patek's 150th anniversary pocket watch, with 33 complications - it is still a huge deal.
+5175 watch, left, a natural successor to the Calibre 89 - Patek's 150th anniversary pocket watch, with 33 complications - it is still a huge deal.
 For the record, Patek's previous personal best was last year's Sky Moon Tourbillon Ref.
 6002G, a wristwatch with a dozen complications that now looks a touch humdrum alongside the maison's latest keepsake.

 To its credit, rather than stuff the latest Patek Philippe watch full of complications we've all seen before, Patek has come up with a couple of new ones: a date repeater that chimes the date on demand and an alarm that strikes the alarm time, minute-repeater style.
 Neat.